Clothing laws by country: South Africa

 In South Africa specific clothing laws exist for the general public.
 Nudity is treated under indecent exposure.
 On 3 April 2015 the country's first official clothing optional beach, Mpenjati Beach near Trafalgar in KwaZulu-Natal, opened after the Hibiscus Coast Local Municipality approved the South African Nudist Association's (SANNA) application.
 Although nudity has gradually been tolerated on Sandy Bay in Cape Town after the National Party (NP) lost the election in 1994, and strict enforcement of its moral values is no longer applied, it is not an official legally recognised public nude beach.
-Partial nudity is also tolerated on other beaches.
+Full or partial nudity may also be tolerated on other beaches or at least turned a blind eye towards.

 United Arab Emirates

 Since 2008, the municipality of Dubai in the United Arab Emirates has ensured that signs are posted on beaches warning women against topless bathing and indecent exposure contrary to the cultural values of the UAE.
 There is no fine for breaking this rule, however a warning is issued and if necessary, ejection from the beach.
 This was said to be in response to residents' complaints about tourists sunbathing topless or nude and changing their clothes in public.

-There are also signs at malls and shopping centers that advocates modest clothing which indicates that shoulders and knees must be covered, and public nudity is against the law.
-Violation of the law lead to a warning to cease and desist at first and would be followed with arrest if the person chooses to disobey the law.
+There are also signs at malls and shopping centers that advocate modest clothing which indicates that shoulders and knees must be covered, and public nudity is against the law.
+Violation of the law leads to a warning to cease and desist at first and would be followed with arrest if the person chooses to disobey the law.